Specialist in School Psychology (S.S.P.) Major in School Psychology

 SPSY 5300.
 Interviewing, Counseling, and Consulting in School Psychology.

-This course includes acquisition of skills for conducting interviews, counseling, consulting, and collaborating with children, adolescents, and adults.
-The emphasis is upon the development of basic communication skills that can be applied by the school psychologist in a variety of multicultural contexts, with an emphasis on family-school collaboration.
-(MULT).
+This course introduces skills for conducting interviews, counseling, consulting, and collaborating with children, adolescents, and adults.
+It focuses on the development of basic communication skills that can be applied by the school psychologist in a variety of contexts, with an emphasis on family-school collaboration.
+A variety of instructional methods and modes of assessing student learning are used, including lectures, class discussions, small group discussions and activities, peer-based role-playing and evaluation, written assignments, practice exercises, and field-based video-recorded interviews.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.